zdrive/aws-iot-button-php/README.md

 ## DETAILED INSTRUCTIONS
 How to compile and use

-### Setup PHP / MySQL Website
+### Setup MySQL Database

-1. Make an empty MySQL database that you can access from your PHP site, and a user with read/write access to the database.
+1. Make an empty MySQL database that you can access from your PHP site, and a user with read/write access to the database:
+  -- Permissions: ALTER, CREATE, INSERT, SELECT, UPDATE
 Save the following info for later:
   -- MySQL server host
   -- User Login
   -- User Password